PhilHarps/music/README.md

 Rails by nature is database agnostic and will default to MySQL.
 However, PostgreSQL has been chosen for "Pre:Loved" due to the following:

 - The deployment platform defined in the course is [Heroku](https://heroku.com), which uses PostgreSQL natively.
-While the [ClearDB add-on](https://devcenter.heroku.com/articles/cleardb) is available as a database-as-a-service to bridge MySQL to Heroku, implementing ClearDB will bring a additional learning commitment unachievable to the compressed two-week development cycle for a single, inexperienced developer.
+While the [ClearDB add-on](https://devcenter.heroku.com/articles/cleardb) is available as a database-as-a-service to bridge MySQL to Heroku, implementing ClearDB will bring a additional learning commitment unachievable to an inexperienced developer flying solo in a compressed two-week timeframe.
 - ACID (Atomicity, Consistency, Isolation, Durability) properties of PostgreSQL ensures no data is lost or miscommunicated across the system in the event of failure.
-This is particulary attractive as "Pre:loved" application's database holds private personal details of schools and individuals (addresses, emails, names).
+This is particulary attractive as the application database holds private personal details of schools and individuals (addresses, emails, names).
 - It's free and open source.
 Low start-up seeding required.
-- CRUD performances and data validation are important priorities should "Pre:Loved" gain traction with the school community.
-The database may be required to handle growing amounts of private user information, listings data, and all its accompanying security concerns.
+- CRUD performances and data validation are important priorities should Pre:Loved gain traction upon release in the real world.
+The database may then be required to handle growing amounts of private user information, listings data, with all its accompanying security concerns.
 MySQL is well suited for straightforward data transactions.
-However, PostgreSQL will _future-proof_ the application for more complex query executions, faster data latency, read/write/retrieval performance optimisation and even open up avenues to business intelligence analytics.
+However, PostgreSQL will _future-proof_ the application for more complex SQL query executions, faster data latency, read/write/retrieval performance optimisation and even open up avenues to business intelligence analytics.

   > Identify and describe the production database setup (i.e. postgres instance).\*